 How to Remove Ticks From Your Dog

-When Spring is in the air, it’s time to talk about something every dog owner should be on the look out for: ticks.
+When Spring is in the air, it’s time to talk about something every dog owner should be on the lookout for: Ticks.
 The disease carrying insects thrive in the spring and summer months, which is also when you’re most likely to enjoy nature with your furry best friend.

 Although ticks may seem harmless due to their size, they are very dangerous to dogs and humans.
 The insects can infect their hosts with a variety of nasty diseases including Lyme Disease, Canine Ehrlichiosis, and Rocky Mountain Spotted Fever.